alshival/openAI-Discord-Bot/README.md

    ```

 ### Install the required dependencies:
 We suggest installing the bot's python dependencies in a virtual environment.
+You will need ffmpeg on your system to play music via the voice channel: `sudo apt install ffmpeg`.
 To install on a linux machine or linux subsystem:

   - Navigate to the directory where your `requirements.txt` file is located: